Small Business Owner’s Guide to the Holiday Bonus

 What to Do If You Can’t Afford to Give Holiday Bonuses

 One possibility is giving paid time off.
-Time off with family and friends is something virtually everyone could use more of.
+Virtually everyone could use more time off with family and friends.
 Employees will appreciate an extra day off or two to relax during the holidays after working hard during the year.

-A no-cost gift you might give is to set up a flexible work schedule policy for the coming year, or to allow flexible work hours just during the holidays.
-Being able to adapt one’s work schedule to attend school functions or do other personal chores is a welcome perk to many employees.
+A no-cost gift you might give is to set up a flexible work schedule policy for the coming year or to allow flexible work hours just during the holidays.
+Many employees welcome the ability to adapt their work schedule to attend school functions or do other personal chores.
 Be sure rules and procedures are clear.

 Still another way to show appreciation if you can’t afford a bonus is to have a holiday luncheon in your office.
 Order sandwiches or other food and goodies from local shops.
 Ask those stores if they might be willing to supply discount coupons to your employees, too.
 The coupons will be savings for your employees and will bring extra business to the local shops.